Telekom Logo

 Telekom Logo History

 The Telekom emblem has become a hallmark of quality service.
-There are many logos in the service’s history, although there was one more, which became the progenitor of the existing image.
+There have been many logos in the service’s history, though one in particular became the progenitor of the current image.
 It followed the structure of the debut logo and was in use from 1989 to 1995.
 It was the personal symbol of the Deutsche Bundespost.

 What is Telekom?